webdriverextensions/webdriverextensions-maven-plugin/README.md

 However if the driver is not yet available in the repo it can also be installed by providing an URL to the download location, see the [section below](#installing-a-driver-from-an-url) for more details on how.

+There are some issues with the tests failing to download the phantomjs driver from bitbucket.
+This should however only occur in the tests.

 ## Usage
 ### Installing the Latest Drivers